Petaling Street Warriors: Production

+The story took two years of research work and preparation.

+The role of Liu Kun 刘坤 was at first offered to Chapman To, but the shooting dates clashed with his schedule.
+As a result, Namewee was chosen to take up the role.

+Release

+Petaling Street Warriors was initially planned to be released at the same time in Singapore and Malaysia during Chinese New Year of 2012.
+It was theatrically released in cinemas nationwide in Malaysia on 1 December 2011 and 29 December 2011 in Singapore.

+Reception

 Box office

-Petaling Street Warriors managed to rake in MYR1.4 million in its first four days compared to MYR434,000 by Hong Kong's Magic To Wins.
-Nasi Lemak 2.0's record is MYR1 million for its first four days.
-Its first six-day box office record is MYR1.73 million.
+Petaling Street Warriors grossed MYR1.4 million in its first four days.

 Critical response

-Response from Hongkong Filmmakers

 While undergoing post-production work in Hong Kong, it has received good response from numerous Hong Kong filmmakers.
 Ketsarinh Lan, producer of Painted Skin and A Chinese Fairy Tale, and chairman & CEO of Golden Sun Films Distribution Limited, thinks that it has a good story and great entertainment value.
 After viewing the movie, Percy Fung, the person in charge of the post-production & visual effects for Hero, The Banquet, The Assembly, and Kung Fu Dunk, believes that Petaling Street Warriors has reached the production standard of Hong Kong films, and it would become a watershed in the history of Malaysian Chinese film industry.
 Cheung Ka Lik, post production producer of Digital Magic Hong Kong, calls this film a milestone for its genre and production quality.

-Response from Malaysia

 According to a film review on New Straits Times, "the fighting scenes are quite impressive and are on par with their overseas counterparts.
 Film reviewer, Jun Kin, described the film as "reeking of raw touches of a similar themed film called Kung Fu Hustle by Stephen Chow".

-Malaysian blogger, Kaillery, claims that Petaling Street Warriors is a "comedy with depth" due to its reference to current political events and its well-grounded links to the political atmosphere of the year 1908.

-In his blog review, blogger SCKHSMC2007 described the film as "in line and in tune to what most people are thirsting for", and gave the film a rating of 8/10.

 Online film reviewer, The Movie Blogger Fella, claims Petaling Street Warriors to be "a smart film, something its detractors clearly fail to recognise".

 Malaysian writer and independent filmmaker, Amir Muhammad, claims that Petaling Street Warriors reminded him of the robust iconoclasm of Ali Baba Bujang Lapok.
 According to his blog review, "the movie was effortlessly political as it flipped about notions of citizenship and governance", and it "shows that mish-mash of pop genres, when handled with wit and verve, can be utterly zany and utterly serious at the same time".
 He explained that the ending of Petaling Street Warriors is "in the spirit of democratic optimism: it's only when we give up inherited privileges that we can truly live (together)".